Gatoware-6310/Atlas-Releases/README.md

 Flashing Atlas to a USB drive and launching it on real hardware *may* work, though functionality cannot be guaranteed.

-Any feedback or bug reports are welcome!
+Any feedback or bug reports are welcome - please open an issue!
 I hope you have fun using Atlas :)